Evd68 0

 Symptoms

 Non-polio enteroviruses cause a variety of different illnesses.
-Most infections are generally mild, with people often showing either no symptoms while infected or mild cold-like symptoms.
+Most EV-D68 infections are generally mild, with people often showing either no symptoms while infected or mild cold-like symptoms.
 In other cases, symptoms can be severe enough to warrant intensive care in the hospital.

 • Mild symptoms may include fever, runny nose, sneezing, cough, and body and muscle aches.

 • In rare cases, enteroviruses can attack the central nervous system and cause paralysis or even death.
+See a physician if these symptoms occur after a respiratory illness:

 Transmission